wszqkzqk/varallel/README.md

 #### Use command lines

-`Varallel` can read the arguement lists from the command line.
+`varallel` can read the arguement lists from the command line.

 ```bash
 varallel echo ::: 1 2 3 4 5 6